damnever/wechat/README.md

 ### TO-DO

-- Blocking when send email, maybe task queue?
+- When sending email, page would blocking, maybe task queue?
+- When user offline, clear up messages?
-- Log in through other sites of OAuth?
+- Through other sites of OAuth login?
 - A kinds of BUGs，to be continued O(∩_∩)O~

 ### LICENSE